In Nature this week: athletes' gut microbiomes, nanopore metagenomic sequencing approach to diagnosing infectious diseases, and more.

 The gut microbiomes of athletes have higher levels of Veillonella, which metabolizes lactic acid into propionate and boosts exercise capacity.

-In Science this week: influence of the nuclear genome on human mitochondrial DNA, and more.
+In Science this week: three studies from the Ruminant Genome Project, and more.

 A small but significant proportion of autism spectrum disorder cases — particularly those occurring in females — appeared to involve biallelic loss-of function or missense mutations.

 Technology Review reports that eGenesis is testing whether organs from genetically modified pigs can be transplanted into monkeys.

 Harvard and Brigham and Women's Hospital researchers will help guide Sanford in using and interpreting data collected through its Sanford Chip pharmacogenomic test.